Sharmaprateek01/Rockbuster_Stealth-SQL/README.md

 •	Where are customers with a high lifetime value based?
 •	Do sales figures vary between geographic regions?
 # Data
-Rockbuster Data Set was fabricated and provided by Career Foundry in the project brief for analysis[Data Set](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip).
+Rockbuster [Data Set](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip) was fabricated and provided by Career Foundry in the project brief for analysis.
 It includes the following information:
 ## Fact Table
 •	Payment
 •	Rental